 This is what is dangerous about fears.
 We often don’t really notice them, or we may suspect they are there but simply ignore them because that’s easier than facing them.
 We allow them to do their thing while we’re busy working around them.
 And if this is something we’ve done for a long time, we have most certainly created habits and patterns of behavior and have long forgotten how and why they got there in the first place.
 There are SO many types of fears out there: the fear of getting hurt, the fear of change, the fear of making a mistake, the fear of failing, the fear of not having enough money, the fear of the infamous last chance, of running out of time, the fear of the unknown, the fear of dying, the fear of the truth…

 To be clear, if we succumb to fear, it does change our behavior.
-It will be the motivation behind our choices so I want to be sure that 1) I can see the fear, and 2) that it’s not an irrational fear.
+It will be the motivation behind our choices so I want to be sure that 1) I can see the fear, and 2) that it’s not an unproductive fear.
 Otherwise, I have limited my options, taken myself out of my own flow and stolen my freedom because I won’t choose the option that requires me to move through the fear.
-So what do we do if we’re concerned we have these undercover irrational fears mysteriously calling the shots for us, stopping our digestive system so to speak?
+So what do we do if we’re concerned we have these undercover unproductive fears mysteriously calling the shots for us, stopping our digestive system so to speak?
 That’s a good question, and perhaps a lifelong journey, but here are some of the tools I have discovered along the way.